gerardroche/gerardroche.github.io/_posts/2023-07-13-neovintageous-1.31.0.md

 ---
 tags: vim sublime-text neovintageous
 title: NeoVintageous 1.31.0
-last_modified_at: 2023-07-13T04:18:41+01:00
+last_modified_at: 2023-07-13T09:02:59+01:00
 ---

 NeoVintageous 1.31.0 has been released.
 Highlights include new and improved window commands, marks, goto file commands, and an advanced reveal in side bar command.

 ## Sublime Text Vim window commands

 Most window commands require [origami](https://packagecontrol.io/packages/Origami) to work properly.
 Origami is a great a plugin for managing windows.
 [I highly recommend it](/2023/06/12/my-sublime-text-setup/).
-NeoVintageous uses origami for many of its window splitting vim commands.

-**Vim window splitting commands**
+**Vim window splitting**

 ```
 CTRL-W s